gong9/gong9/README.md

 ### :smiling_imp: About Me

-I'm 落言, is a front-end development engineer.
+I'm 落言, is a development engineer.

 ### :yum: Find me